 A simple 60-second balance routine:

-• Do 2 rounds total (one minute overall)
+- Do 2 rounds total (about one minute overall)

-• Close your eyes briefly for 1–2 seconds if safe and comfortable
+- Briefly close your eyes for 1–2 seconds if safe and comfortable

 CDC: STEADI (Falls Prevention)